-If our salesman talks to 10 potential clients per month, the scale of the video effect will be smaller than if he talks to 100.
+If our salesman talks to 10 potential clients per month, the scale of the video effect will be smaller than if they talk to 100.

-Publishing an explainer video on LinkedIn can bring a lot of response and encourage customers to contact the salesman.
+Publishing an explainer video on LinkedIn can get a lot of responses and encourage customers to contact the salesman.

-But if, on average, you want to make ten prospectuses per inch out of 100, when you raise this ratio to 20 per 100, the seller will usually get better results.
+But if on average, you want to make 10 prospects out of 100 people you call, when you raise this ratio to 20 prospects per 100 calls, you will usually get better results.

-And here the video explainer can be useful because it will tell you about our product clearly, concisely and effectively.
-This will not only make the customer more willing to make an inch but will also sever those who have misunderstood our services – so that sellers do not waste time on customers who will not buy anyway.
+And here the explainer video can be useful because it will tell your potential clients about your product clearly, concisely, and effectively.
+This will not only make the customer more willing to make a purchase but will also disqualify those who have misunderstood our services – so that sellers do not waste time on customers who will not buy the product anyway.

 And as LiveSpace’s report “Co się naprawdę liczy w sprzedaży B2B” shows, as much as 72% of B2B buyers believe that the presentations of the company’s offer could be shorter and more comprehensive.

 Moreover, the explainer is used in the prospecting phase and the later stages of the funnel.
 First of all, it is used to supplement the knowledge about our offer to those who were not at the meeting.

 An interesting example here is the case study of the Akademia Skuteczne Raporty.pl, which successfully used animation to convince HR departments to order training courses in advanced Excel functions.

 In sales explainer videos are used primarily in the first stages of the funnel.